someperson101/similes/README.md

 # similes
 An unfinished (for humorous effect) simile generator.
-If it were finished, it wouldn't generate such odd similes!
+If it were finished, it wouldn't generate such odd similes (or throw so many exceptions, I'm lucky when it actually works).

 ### Sample output:
 Cats are as unintelligent as a doorknob.